 9 FAA Order 5100.38D Appendix R, Table R-6 "Noise Compatibility Planning/Project Requirements", m.
 "Noise Mitigation Measures - On-airport Noise Barriers" Paragraph (4): "The project must reduce noise to a land use noncompatible with aircraft noise by at least 5 dB."

-a 5 dB reduction in DNL would be considered mitigated and would not maintain eligibility for other mitigation measures such as sound insulation or acquisition.
+other mitigation measures such as sound insulation or acquisition.
 This was a measure analyzed in the 2008 NCP Update and not recommended for implementation.

 FAA Action: Approved for removal.